 2. Joint ownership

-One way for the house to pass outside of the probate process is it is owned jointly with rights of survivorship.
+One way for the house to pass outside of the probate process is for it to be owned jointly with rights of survivorship.
 Though commonly used when owning a property with your spouse, you can certainly own a property jointly with anyone.

 3. Living Trust